ghostiek/NumberRecognition/README.md

 # Number Recognition

 Machine Learning Algorithms I worked on using keras' MNIST dataset.
 My testing data is of 10,000 images but for sanity's sake I also drew some numbers on [Paint.NET](https://www.getpaint.net/) by resizing it to 28x28 pixels as my own testing data.
+The best solution, using CNN, ranked 58th out of 2,468 teams (Top 2.35%) on [Kaggle's Digit Recognizer Competition](https://www.kaggle.com/c/digit-recognizer)

 ## How to view the \*.ipynb files